Man underwater at Wall Lake for about 45 minutes, flown to hospital

+MINNEHAHA COUNTY, S.D.
+(KELO) — First responders rushed to Wall Lake for a possible drowning Tuesday night just before 9 p.m.

 Capt.
-Mike Walsh with the Minnehaha County Sheriff’s Office tells KELOLAND News that a man was underwater for about 45 minutes at Wall Lake on Tuesday.
+Mike Walsh with the Minnehaha County Sheriff’s Office tells KELOLAND News that a man was underwater for about 45 minutes.

 “About an hour ago or so, we got a call of a man who went in to the water and wasn’t seen coming back up, and it was witnessed that he went down, so units started down here in a attempt to rescue him,” Walsh said at the scene.